NoroffFEU/development-platforms/src/content/docs/devtools/IDE/xcode-case-study.md

 - October 23rd, 2003: Apple releases Xcode as the official IDE for macOS
 - 2007-2008: Release of iPhones, Xcode allowed developers to target iPhone OS using the iPhone SDK.
 Interface builder integrated into Xcode.
 - June 2nd, 2014: Swift programmming language unveiled, tightly integrated with Xcode.
 Playground support integrated.
-- June 3rd, 2019: Release of frameowork SwiftUI.
+- June 3rd, 2019: Release of framework SwiftUI.
 Revolutionizing UI development with declarative syntax.

 ## Main Features
 Xcode is used to develop software for platforms macOS, iOS, iPadOS, watchOS, tvOS and visionOS.
 It provides all the required tools to design, create and publish apps for Apple's platforms.
 Some of the main features of Xcode are:
 | Feature | Description |
 | --- | --- |
-| Interface builder | Allows developers to design user interfaces visually, with drag-and-drog tools and real-time previews.
+| Interface builder | Allows developers to design user interfaces visually, with drag-and-drop tools and real-time previews.
 This enables developers to easily create intuitive, stunning and user friendly interfaces.
 | Debugging tools | Xcode offers a comprehensive set of debugging tools, including breakpoints, LLDB debugger and Instruments.
 These tools allow developers to efficiently identify and resolve issues in their code; ensuring stability and reliability of their apps.
 | Simulator | Xcode includes built in iOS and macOS simulators for testing apps across different environments and devices.
 This allows developers to test their apps in different scensarios, such as different screen sizes to different OS versions, without needing physical devices.
 | Version Control | Git is integrated in Xcode, providing version control capabilities within the IDE.
 This allows multiple developers to work on the same project simultaneously, while also keeping track of changes and effectively managing conflicts.